OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 > My God will reject them
 > Because they have not listened to Him;
-> And they will be wanderers among the nations.
+> And they will become wanderers among the nations.